avsarferhat75/Phone-Contact-Manager/README.md

 # Phone-Contact-Manager
-Socket Based Client &amp; Server Communication to add, delete and list phone contacts.
+Socket Based Client & Server Communication to add, delete and list phone contacts.
 Also send and receive messages from other clients.
+How to Run
-Please run client EXE file with user specific PID.
+Please run the client executable file with a user-specific PID (e.g., ./client <PID>).